-Have you been to NightQuarter, the Gold Coasts newest foodie market?
-Located in the Gold Coast suburb of Helensvale, NightQuarter is around a 30 minute drive from Surfers Paradise but this market is anything but suburban.
+Have you been to NightQuarter, the Sunshine Coasts newest foodie night market and entertainment venue?
+Located in the Sunshine Coast suburb of Birtinya, NightQuarter is a 15 to 20-minute drive from either Mooloolaba or Caloundra but this market and venue is anything but suburban.

-It opened in November 2015 after three years of planning.
-NightQuarter is the brainchild of Michelle Christoe who, seeing the way that food markets in Europe and Asia brought out the whole family in a festival atmosphere, knew that the concept was missing on the Gold Coast.
-The sunshine state has the perfect climate for outdoor events and outside Australia’s main centres the idea is yet to be widely adopted.
+The NightQuarter concept is the brainchild of Michelle Christoe who, seeing the way that food markets in Europe and Asia brought out the whole family in a festival atmosphere, knew that the concept was missing on the Sunshine Coast.
+The sunshine state has the perfect climate for outdoor events and beyond Australia’s main centres the idea is yet to be widely adopted.

 The venue is a creative container city.
 Some are basically decorated while others have been overhauled beyond recognition as the Queensland rail shipping container they started out as.
 The market is far larger than we originally anticipated and is divided into precincts, streets and alleys to explore.
 There are two enormous barn like structures, one over the Paddock and one covering a food alley and undercover seating.
 Other areas including the Tapas Street and the Backyard are also undercover.